This post has been sponsored by Tyson Foods, Inc. All thoughts and opinions are my own.

 Grab Quick and Easy Snacks

 Unless you promised a dinner party, don’t worry about cooking a full meal for your guests.
 With the Hillshire® Snacking Social Platter, you can avoid the party faux-pas of cooking after your guests arrive…or at all!
+It is also great to account for any dietary restrictions due to all of the options, people can serve themselves!

 Find a Tom Thumb near you to grab a Hillshire® Snacking Social Platter!